September 8, 2021 | Written By: Azmani Fauzi

 Surely you have heard rumors that vaccines cause autism.
 This is completely inaccurate and needs to be corrected.
 Of course, the vaccine has side effects, but the good and bad of a vaccine have been weighed before the vaccine is approved.

 Each vaccine has its own side effects.
 Usually, a person may have side effects such as fever, pain at the injection site, weakness, loss of appetite, and headache.
 These symptoms are only temporary and end after 2-3 days.
 Allergies to vaccines are very rarely reported.
 If your child has an allergic reaction to the vaccine, the next injection will not be given and other alternatives should be discussed with your doctor.
+Find out how well you know about vaccines here!

 Natural Immunity Is Better?